loning/the-math/docs/psi-collapse-zfc/chapter-16-collapse-set-theory-post-zfc-language.md

 ## 16.12 Conclusion: The Beginning

-With Collapse-Set Theory, we complete our journey from the rigid formalism of ZFC to a living mathematics where consciousness and structure dance together in endless creativity.
+With Collapse-Set Theory, we complete our journey from the rigid formalism of ZFC to a living mathematics where observer and structure dance together in endless creativity.
 CST offers:

 - A language expressing both stability and change
-- Explicit inclusion of consciousness in mathematics
+- Explicit inclusion of observer in mathematics
 - Structure generation as primary activity
 - Integration of classical and post-classical mathematics
 - Framework for genuinely new mathematical exploration